Szego condition, scattering, and vibration of Krein strings

 Recall the decomposition of $\mu = w\,dx + \mus$ of $\mu$ into the absolutely continuous and singular parts.
 Now we use assumption $\mu \in \sz$.
 Let $\mathcal{O}$ be an outer function in $\C_-$ such that $|\mathcal{O}|^2 = w$ almost everywhere on $\R$ in the sense of non-tangential boundary values.
 Then, \eqref{eq16} gives

 That implies, in particular, that $g \mathcal{O}$, when restricted to the real line, is $L^2(\R)$ function whose Fourier transform is supported on the negative half-line.
-In the proof of Theorem \ref{p0bb}, we showed that $f$ is of bounded type in $\C_-$ and $\C_+$ and that $f=f^\sharp$.
+In the proof of Theorem \ref{p0bb}, we showed that $f$ is of a bounded type in $\C_-$ and $\C_+$ and that $f=f^\sharp$.
 Then, $g\mathcal{O}$ is also of bounded type there and, therefore, it is in fact an element of $H^2(\C_-)$.
-Similarly to \eqref{eq56}, the function $\mathcal{O}$ satisfies
+By the Lebesgue dominated convergence theorem, the function $\mathcal{O}$ satisfies